cubesys-GmbH/.github/profile/README.md

 ## About cubesys GmbH

-cubesys GmbH is a subsidiary of [nfiniity GmbH](https://nfiniity.com), delivering ITS solutions that elevate intelligent mobility, reshaping transportation into a more secure, remarkably efficient, and eco-friendly ecosystem.
+cubesys GmbH is a subsidiary of [nfiniity GmbH](https://nfiniity.com), delivering  Cooperative Intelligent Transport Systems (C-ITS) solutions that elevate intelligent mobility, reshaping transportation into a more secure, remarkably efficient, and eco-friendly ecosystem.

 Our team comprises talented developers and engineers passionate about leveraging technology to solve complex challenges.

-## ITS Solutions
+## Products

-Find here more about our [ITS solutions](https://cubesys.io/#portfolio)
+Find here more about our [products](https://cubesys.io/#portfolio).

 ## Get Involved